George Washington Bridge: In popular culture

 The bridge has been featured in music.
-In the opening singalong for Sesame Street, Ernie sang the words "George Washington Bridge" to the tune of Sobre las Olas ("The Loveliest Night of the Year").
-In addition, William Schuman's 1950 work George Washington Bridge.
-Nina Rosario sings "Just me and the GWB asking, 'Gee, Nina, what'll you be? in "Breathe" from In the Heights.
+William Schuman's 1950 composition George Washington Bridge is about the bridge.
+In the opening of Sesame Street Sing-Along!, Ernie sang the words "George Washington Bridge" to the tune of Sobre las Olas ("The Loveliest Night of the Year").
+In addition, Nina Rosario sings "Just me and the GWB asking, 'Gee, Nina, what'll you be? in "Breathe" from In the Heights.

 In visual art, the first issue of the comic Atomic War! published in November 1952, the George Washington Bridge is shown collapsing during a bombing of New York City.
 Additionally, painters George Ault and Valeri Larko have both created artworks named after the bridge.
 Video games such as Metal Gear Solid 2: Sons of Liberty also showed the George Washington Bridge.
+In Faith Ringgold's children's picture book Tar Beach, the bridge is depicted prominently, and the narrator feels a connection to it as she looks at it from her rooftop in Harlem.

 The construction of the bridge is detailed in George Washington Bridge: A Timeless Marvel and George Washington Bridge: Poetry in Steel.
 The bridge and the nearby Little Red Lighthouse are the subjects of Hildegarde Swift's 1942 children's book The Little Red Lighthouse and the Great Gray Bridge.